Ab2207/Customer-Churn/README.md

 # Customer Churn Predictor

-Steps involved in this project:
+Steps involved in predicting customer churn:

 1. Using sqlalchemy library in Python, connected to PostgreSQL server and loaded the data from the database.
 2. Data pre-processing and feature engineering was carried out using Pandas and Numpy.
 Checked for missing values, outliers, data distribution etc.